User Interface Basics

 Learning Objectives

-In this lesson you will learn the following:
+In this lesson, you will learn the following:

-• How to startup the Visual Designer
+- How to start the Visual Designer?

-• How to change layout and look and feel of the Visual Designer to suit your personal need
+- How to change the Visual Designer's layout, look, and feel to suit your personal needs?

-• Set the canvas to full screen
+- Set the canvas to full screen

-• Expand the Explorer
+- Expand the Explorer

-• Select a template
+- Select a template

 Startup Screen